Commitment to Renewing Life

 Context

-As a result, most of Suzano's units are energy self-sufficient that is, they supply the demand for domestic consumption and still export the surplus to the National Interconnected System (SIN).
-This export contributes to the country's energy demand and the energy matrix renewability, supporting the transition to a low-carbon economy.
+In this way, most of Suzano's mills are energy self-sufficient, i.e., they supply the demand for domestic consumption and also export the surplus to the National Interconnected System (SIN).
+This export contributes to the country's energy demand and increases the degree of renewability of the energy matrix, supporting the transition to a low-carbon economy.

 Informations